Use This Flow Chart for Selecting Italian Red Wines

 Drink By: Typically best within the first 3 years.

-60,000 Acres – Puglia – Primitivo is Italy’s name for Zinfandel (which is actually a Croatian grape called Tribidrag!) and Negroamaro grows alongside it in Southern Italy.
-These sweet tasting fruity and lighter bodied Italian wines often exhibit strawberry, raspberry, blackberry, and leather notes.
-Primitivo provides the fruity punch and Negroamaro has more dark fruit flavors and structure.
+60,000 Acres – Puglia – Primitivo is Italy’s name for Zinfandel (which is actually a Croatian grape called Tribidrag!), and Negroamaro grows alongside it in Southern Italy.
+These sweet-tasting, fruity, and lighter-bodied Italian wines often exhibit strawberry, raspberry, blackberry, and leather notes.
+Primitivo provides the fruity punch and Negroamaro has darker fruit flavors and structure.
 It’s common to find them blended together.

 Valpolicella wine taste profile - infographic by Wine Folly